-- Awesome Music: The title theme by Nancy Sinatra (known by the young ones through Robbie Williams' "Millennium").
+- Awesome Music: The title theme by Nancy Sinatra (known by many of the young ones through Robbie Williams' "Millennium").

 - Complete Monster: Ernst Stavro Blofeld, head of SPECTRE note and James Bond's Arch-Enemy, is an icy sociopath interested only in what profits him.
 Running SPECTRE with an iron fist, Blofeld facilitates terrorism around the world and any underling who fails dies a painful, ignominious end.
 When he and Bond finally come face to face, Blofeld is attempting to start a nuclear war to have the Soviets and the Americans wipe one another out for the price of $100,000,000 (in 1967 money), under the commission of what is hinted to be Red China.